Lunch Menus/Nutrition Services

 If a second lunch is purchased they are priced at $3.05 at Holy Spirit Catholic School and St. Francis of Assisi School.
-St. John the Evangelist Middle School and St. Pius X School lunch price is $3.10.
+Co-Cathedral of St. John the Evangelist Middle School and St. Pius X School lunch price is $3.10.
 This includes milk (white skim, 1%, and chocolate skim).
 Students are also welcome to bring a nutritious lunch from home and purchase milk separately for $.50.
 The “Offer versus Serve” concept is used where meat, grain product, vegetable, fruit, and milk is offered.
 The student must take at least 3 of the 5 items, with one item being a fruit or vegetable.
 Students are allowed to take additional servings of fruits and vegetables.

 The meal accounting process is a pre-paid system.
 Parents/guardians are asked to keep a minimum balance of $15 in the family account.
 Lunch payments may be made by check, cash, or on-line via the Infinite Campus parent portal.
 Low Balance reminders will be sent by email weekly when the account falls below $15.